+'''

 v = meas. tolerance • n where

+'''

-v Feed rate for probing in mm/min
+ed rate for probing in mm/min

-Measuring tolerance Measuring tolerance [mm], depending on
+easuring tolerance [mm], depending on xPeriphSpeedMeas

-maxPeriphSpeedMeas

-n Speed in rpm
+bindle speed [rpm]

 probingFeedCalc determines the calculation of the probing feed rate:

 probingFeedCalc = ConstantTolerance:

 The measuring tolerance remains constant regardless of the tool radius.
 With very large tools, however, the feed rate for probing is reduced to zero.
 The smaller you set the maximum permissible rotational speed (maxPeriphSpeedMeas) and the permissible tolerance (measureTolerance1), the sooner you will encounter this effect.